tahir1069/TrafficSignClassifier/README.md

 It predict the classes of each image in test set and compare against the actual class for the image.
 The average accuracy of the model is 94%.

-**More on training and testing the network in terms of code and visualizations is included in Jupyter Notebook.
+More on training and testing the network in terms of code and visualizations is included in Jupyter Notebook.

+	Test Set Accuracy = 0.940